Optimization on manifolds: A symplectic approach: Introduction

-Our strategy in this paper involves adapting the theory of symplectic integrators to the dissipative and constrained case via symplectification and splitting procedures.
-Our point of departure is the framework recently proposed in \cite{Franca:2021}, which applies to the Euclidean case and has been shown to be competive with widely used accelerated methods in that setting.
-We extend the framework to arbitrary smooth manifolds, and thereby to a significantly wider range of potential applications, including problems not only in machine learning and optimization, but also in molecular dynamics, control theory, complex systems, and statistical mechanics more generally.
-Our approach provides a first principles derivation---based on symplectic geometry and backward error analysis---of optimization methods on manifolds that emulate dissipative Hamiltonian systems in that they closely preserve the rates of convergence and have long-term stability via the preservation of a geometric structure.
+Relations between Hamiltonian systems and optimization on Euclidean spaces have been attracting great interest; see, e.g., \cite{Wibisono:2016,Franca:2020,Betancourt:2018,muehlebach:2021,Bravetti:2019,Franca:2021b,Franca:2023} and references therein.
+However, connections with Hamiltonian systems over general smooth manifolds, or with constrained Hamiltonian systems, have not yet been explored.
+It is the goal of this paper to fill this important gap.

-We organize our work as follows.
-In Sec. \ref{app:algorithms intro} we provide a streamlined introduction to our algorithms in the general setting of constrained submanifolds and Lie groups; we provide a rigorous treatment in the Appendix.
-In Sec. \ref{HamSec} we construct the symplectification of dissipative Hamiltonian systems with constraints.
-We start with the conservative case and add extra dimensions to incorporate constraints and the explicit time dependency until reaching a symplectic manifold.
-The original system can then be recovered by a gauge fixing.
-In Sec.~\ref{DissipGeodesic} we present a concrete example involving an arbitrary geodesic equation with dissipation, constraints, and a drift.
-This model is general enough to capture most cases of interest in practice.
-In Sec.~\ref{GeomInt} we discuss the construction of presymplectic integrators and state their most important properties for this dissipative constrained setting.
-In Sec.~\ref{ExSec} we provide numerical experiments that illustrate the feasibility of our approach.
+Once a suitable dynamics has been identified, one needs to introduce discretizations that are stable and retain its important properties.
+Symplectic integrators are the preferred choice for simulating Hamiltonian systems due to their long term stability, for exactly preserving the symplectic structure, and for having close energy conservation \cite{Benettin:1994,McLachlan:2002,Leimkuhler:2004,McLachlan:2006,Hairer:2010}.
+However, symplectic integrators were developed for conservative systems.
+Recently, an extension of symplectic integrators to dissipative settings, yielding methods that closely preserve continuous-time rates, was proposed \cite{Franca:2021}.
+This framework again applies to Euclidean and unconstrained settings.
+Here we further extend these ideas to arbitrary smooth manifolds and for constrained cases, thereby significantly enlarging the range of applications that include problems not only in machine learning and optimization but also in molecular dynamics, control theory, complex systems, and statistical physics.
+We therefore provide a first principles derivation---based on symplectic geometry and backward error analysis---of manifold/constrained optimization methods that emulate dissipative Hamiltonian systems.
+Such discretizations preserve the continuous-time rates of convergence via the preservation of a \emph{presymplectic} structure.